miekg/dreck/README.md

 Further more the following extra commands are supported for pull request issues comments (ignored for issues).

-* `/lgtm`, approve the pull request.
+* `/lgtm`, approve the pull request, this adds a comment that it was LGTM-ed by the user issuing this command.
 * `/autosubmit`, when all checks are OK, automatically merge the pull request.
 This will wait for 30 minutes for all tests to complete.
 The label 'autosubmit' is added to the pull request.
 Note that the command `/autosubmit` can *also be given in the pull request body*.
-If we dreck sees this it will perform the same checks and, if allowed, we start submitting.
+If *dreck* sees it there, it will immediately start checking and, if allowed, we start submitting.
 * `/exec`, executing commands is supported for pull requests.
 * `/merge`, merge this pull request if the checks are green and we have approval (and no explicit changes requested).
 Any pending reviews are deleted.